zverok/wheretz/README.md

 * Loading/unloading `.geojson` files can be uneffective when called multiple times; future releases will provide option for preserve data in memory, or for mass lookup of points;
+* You should note that gem has ≈50 MiB of datafiles inside;
 * Data conversion performed by pretty ugly script (instead of Rake task as it should be).